KashikiDraco/Ghost-Log-Cleaner/README.md

 # Ghost-Log-Cleaner
 Ghost Log Cleaner is simple but usefull log cleaner in Linux.
 Why ?
-Check in Readme.md
+Just read it

 # License